 - 1. To receive reports on the outcome of investigations of suspected or alleged impropriety. - To review the adequacy of policies for ensuring compliance with relevant regulatory, legal and code of conduct requirements including the implementation and monitoring of the General Data Protection Regulation (GDPR) and handling of any breaches, Subject Access Requests or Freedom of Information Act requests. - 3.
 To review annually the register of business interests for all members, trustees, academy committee governors and senior employees and to take appropriate action should issues be apparent. - 4.
-To review all financial risk and control related disclosure statements, together with any associated reports and opinions from executive management, the external and internal auditors and prior to endorsement by the Trust Board. - 5.
-To review any recommendations made by the Secretary of State for Education for improving the financial management of the Trust or its academies.
+Working in conjunction with the finance and resources committee: - review all financial risk and control related disclosure statements, together with any associated reports and opinions from executive management, the external and internal auditors and prior to endorsement by the Trust Board. - review any recommendations made by the Secretary of State for Education for improving the financial management of the Trust or its academies.